ondat/documentation/docs/reference/encryption.md

 is optional and can be enabled by adding a label to your volume definitions before they're provisioned.

-For information on how to enable encryption on your volumes, please see our [Encryption Operations](/docs/operations/encryption) page.
+For information on how to enable encryption on your volumes, see our [Encryption Operations](/docs/operations/encryption) page.

 ## How volumes are encrypted